 The price of a forward contract is not the price to purchase the contract; in fact, the parties to a forward contract typically pay nothing to enter into the contract at its inception.
 Here, price refers to the forward price of the underlying.
 This price may be a U.S. dollar or euro price, but it is often expressed as an interest rate or currency exchange rate.
-For T-bills, the price will be expressed as an annualized percentage discount from face value; for coupon bonds, it will usually be expressed as a yield to maturity; for the implicit loan in a forward rate agreement (FRA), it will be expressed as an annualized MRR; and for a currency forward, it is expressed as an exchange rate between the two currencies involved.
+For T-bills, the price will be expressed as an annualized percentage discount from face value; for coupon bonds, it will usually be expressed as a yield to maturity; for the implicit loan in a forward rate agreement (FRA), it will be expressed as an annualized maturity for the implicit loan in a forward rate agreement, it is expressed as an exchange rate between the two currencies involved.
 However it is expressed, this rate, yield, discount, or dollar amount is the forward price in the contract.